goexplore-by-goaddon/database-demo/README.md

-# launchpad
+# crud-demo
-Fork this and start building your Goexplore-enabled user interface.
+A simple task manager where you can create, update and destroy tasks in your Goaddon MongoDB.